FidelityInternational/certbot-dns-qip/README.md

 # Certbot QIP DNS Plugin

+>This plugin was heavily inspired by the work done on [certbot-dns-ispconfig](https://github.com/m42e/certbot-dns-ispconfig) plugin, thanks a lot folks!

 VitalQIP DNS Authenticator plugin for Certbot

 This plugin automates the process of completing a dns-01 challenge by creating, and subsequently removing, TXT records using the VitalQIP Remote API.